Humans are different from primates. Differences between humans and monkeys. Greater primates or monkeys

 - S-shaped spine with distinct cervical and lumbar curves;

-- low extended pelvis;
+- low widened pelvis;

-- flattened in the anteroposterior direction of the chest;
+- chest flattened in the anteroposterior direction;

-- elongated compared to the arms of the legs;
+- legs elongated compared to the arms;

 - the skull is higher and rounded, does not have continuous brow ridges;